-According to a report made by Reuters, not only did clients start to react more favorably to firms investing in the long-term development of the relationship, but they also started to give those firms more work.
+According to a report by Reuters, not only did clients start to react more favourably to firms investing in the long-term development of the relationship, but they also started to give those firms more work.

 Skills that make top performers stand out to the UK legal departments are being practical, investing in developing good working relationships, being commercial and strategic, being approachable and friendly, and delivering quality advice.

-In summary, these are currently the key trends and challenges in the UK legal market:
+In summary, the following are currently the key trends and challenges in the UK legal market:

 - Clients cutting their legal costs

 - The increasing market share of US firms and alternative legal service providers

 - Mobility of talent

 To deal with these issues, some firms focus on brand visibility, and talent engagement, forming alliances with new law firms and tech providers.
 However, as a result of all the changes taking place since the pandemic, it was felt more than ever that UK firms needed to be more competitive to cater to the circumstances of the business market affected by the pandemic.

 Another significant factor affecting the legal market is Brexit.
 US firms in the UK are less dependent on UK-EU relations and, as a result, seem to be less affected by this significant change.
 In general, most big firms have benefited from the increased need for advisory regarding the changes resulting from Brexit.